ur-apps/validator/README.md

 # ur-validator

-**ur-validator** is a lightweight JavaScript / TypeScript library for data validation.
-The library is based on popular JavaScript libraries, from which the best solutions are taken and to which their own improvements have been added.
-The library can validate, cast data to the specified type, and also clean objects from unnecessary data.
+**ur-validator** is a lightweight and flexible JavaScript/TypeScript library designed for data validation.
+It draws inspiration from popular JavaScript libraries, incorporating their best practices while adding unique enhancements.
+The library provides robust functionality to validate, cast, and clean data, ensuring it meets specified criteria.

+Key Features

+- **Validation**: Validate data against predefined schemas to ensure it meets the required format and constraints.
+- **Casting**: Automatically cast data to the specified type, making it easier to work with different data formats.
+- **Cleaning**: Remove unnecessary data from objects, keeping only the relevant fields as defined by the schema.
+- **Schema-based**: Define schemas for various data types including strings, numbers, booleans, arrays, and objects.
+- **Customizable**: Easily extend and customize validation rules to fit specific use cases.

 ## Сontents